 “MSIS has a specially equipped gym that’s ideal for our son Patrick who has weaker motor skills.
 In-floor trampolines and padded equipment allow him to have fun and succeed at the same time in a safe environment.” – Thomas and Darlene Way, Parents

 Singapore American School

 Facilities are considered the structural cornerstone of Singapore American School – they support the school’s learning programmes and are constantly quoted as a highlight of being part of the SAS community.
-In addition to the robotics labs, makerspaces, recording studios and sports facilities that support the school’s athletics, arts and other activities, the school has recently introduced pathfinder spaces to allow staff and students to experience a new way of learning.
-These classrooms are connected and feature modular furniture so teachers have the ability to adapt the setting to best suit the learning objective.
-These flexible learning spaces have enabled teachers to test new learning models and collaboration strategies to enhance and personalise students’ learning.
+The school houses a variety of facilities, including robotics labs, makerspaces, recording studios and sports facilities that support the school’s athletics, arts and other activities.

 Tanglin Trust School

 Tanglin Trust School’s campus comprises separate modern buildings for Infant, Junior, Senior School and Sixth Form students.
 To facilitate the school’s various learning programmes, each school has well-designed classrooms with age-appropriate facilities, set around common areas and outdoor spaces.
 Besides performance halls, art studios, laboratories, a new D&T suite and sports facilities, the Infant School has a playground with an outdoor kitchen and music shed.
 The Junior School also recently opened The Snug Sensory and Learning Room and the Personalised Learning Room.
 In the Senior School, there are well-resourced studio spaces where students can learn video editing, 3D animation, compositing and motion graphics, and graphic design as part of the film programme.